aakers24/THM/Paths/SOC1/SOC1.md

         * <cmd> <File>:<Stream> - E.g. notepad File.exe:hiddenFile.txt

+        *Linux/unix has many filesystems that support Extended Attributes (EA, xattr) which are basically the same thing as ADSs, though often very limited in size.*

     * SDelete (Secure Delete) - CLI tool to delete one or more files/directories or cleanse the free space on a logical disk.

         * It uses 3 passes.
 The first pass writes a zero and verifies the write.
 The second pass writes and verifies a 1.
 The third writes and verifies a random character.